arturdryomov/pages/content/posts/2018-07-29-pull-request.md

 > you will see a non-`null` value for the `mergeable` attribute in the response.

-Since Travis directly mentions these references in the documentation but, at the same time, GitHub declares those as unsupported and unreliable I’ve decided to contact Travis and received a reply with a confirmation of awareness of this dichotomy:
+Since Travis directly mentions these references in the documentation but, at the same time, GitHub declares those as unsupported and unreliable I’ve decided to contact Travis:

 > Regarding this type of reference being unsupported by GitHub,
 > you are quite right to notice an implication in the discrepancy between GitHub’s response to you,